bitwarden/workflow-linter/README.md

 not support Rules that check against multiple objects at a time OR file level formatting (one empty between each step or two empty lines between each job)

+IMPORTANT: A rule must be implemented and tested then merged into `main` before it can be activated.<br>
+This is because the released version of bwwl will use the current `settings.yaml` file, but it will not have the new rule functionality yet and cause an error in the workflow linting of this repository.

-To activate a rule after implementing it, add it to `settings.yaml` in the project's base folder and `src/bitwarden_workflow_linter/default_settings.yaml` to make the rule default
+To activate a rule after implementing and releasing it, add it to `settings.yaml` in the project's base folder and `src/bitwarden_workflow_linter/default_settings.yaml` to make the rule default

 Before creating a new rule please read the [Workflow linter rule rollout process](./RULE_ROLLOUT.md) document in which you'll find the process for rolling out new workflow linter rules.